durkes/copilot/README.md

 	res.end('Hello!');
 });
 ```
 In this example, the first route will respond with "Down for maintenance" during the midnight hour.
-During other hours, the route logic will resolve to `next()` and invoke the second route to respond with "Hello!"
+During other hours it will resolve to `next()` and invoke the second route to respond with "Hello!"

 You should not call `next()` more than once from within a route handler.